Admissions and Credit Acceptance

 Students also may include letters of recommendation from people familiar with their academic background, such as teachers or employers, and other pertinent information for consideration such as participation in extra-curricular activities or specialized skills.
 These documents should be e-mailed to email@example.com.

 Transfer students can use the Transfer Equivalency Guide to see how specific courses will transfer from your community/junior college.
-Credit earned at other institutions will be considered for Lamar University credit using these guidelines:
+Credit earned at other institutions will be considered for acceptance at Lamar University credit using these guidelines:

 - All courses – whether passed, failed or repeated – are used to calculate the transfer grade point average, which is used to determine admission status.